Google Translate Disclaimer

 Home or property owners who think they are dealing with an infestation should contact a pest control professional.
 Tenants who believe they have a pest infestation should contact their landlord.

-During the gypsy moth's larvae stage, the long hairs of the caterpillar can cause skin irritation or more severe allergic reactions similar to contact dermatitis.
+During the spongy moth's larvae stage, the long hairs of the caterpillar can cause skin irritation or more severe allergic reactions similar to contact dermatitis.
 You may feel an itching, stinging, or burning sensation.
 The irritation may last a few days to two weeks.
 Tape can be used to remove any larvae hairs on the skin to prevent further skin reactions.
 After the affected area has been washed with soap and water, speak to your health care provider for treatment options.

 Did you find what you were looking for today?